-10.1 The School will ensure that the Headteacher, Bursar, HR Manager and at least one other member of the Senior Leadership Team have completed appropriate safer recruitment training.
-At all times the Head Teacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2019).

-10.2 RGS uses a robust recruitment and selection process to deter and reject unsuitable candidates.
+- 10.1 The School will ensure that the Headteacher, Director of Finance and Operations, HR Manager and at least one other member of the Senior Leadership Team have completed appropriate safer recruitmenttraining.
+At all times the Head Teacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping ChildrenSafe in Education', DfE (2021). - 10.2 RGS uses a robust recruitment and selection process to deter and reject unsuitable candidates.
 We require evidence of original academic certificates.
 We do not accept testimonials and insist on taking up references prior to interview.
 We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children.